The Ultimate Guide to Astigmatism

 What is astigmatism?

 Astigmatism is an imperfection in the curvature of your eye’s cornea.
 This hinders your eye’s ability to focus light onto your retina, resulting in blurred and distorted vision.
-Fortunately, astigmatism is minor and can be corrected easily through the use of toric contact lenses.
+Fortunately, astigmatism is minor and can be corrected easily with toric contact lenses.

 Where a normal eye refracts light equally across all of the eye’s ‘meridians’ (imaginary lines across the surface of the eye), an eye with astigmatism means that light will be refracted more in one meridian than the other, distorting the light and the focal point it reaches.